-Research interests: Muslim mobilization, international migration, multiculturalism and cities, and managing religion in Europe
+Research interests : Muslim mobilization, international migration, multiculturalism and cities, managing religion in Europe